Startup, looking for funds? Xiaomi to invest Rs 6000-7000 cr in 100 Indian startups

 “Our aim is to make everything smart, internet-enabled and eventually run by a smartphone,” he said.
 “Everything that we have in China is not suitable for India market,” he said.
 “For instance, we have a water purifier but it doesn’t have a water tank whereas in India market where you have power and water shortage, you need a water tank,” he added.
 India is the first market outside of China, where Xiaomi has introduced its televisions.

 In India, Xiaomi currently sells smartphones, air purifiers and mobile accessories like power banks.
 “India is a very important market for us and within a very short time, we have been able to capture significant market share in the smartphone market.
 TV is a big category after smartphones for Xiaomi and in China, we are the fastest growing TV brand,” he said.
-The combined market share of company in online and offline is 27 per cent as per market research institute GFK, he said.
+The combined market share of company in online and offline is 27 per cent as per global market intelligence firm IDC, he said.
 “We grew almost 20-30 times in offline.
 We already have 2,500-Mi preferred partners in 25 big cities in India,” he said.

 The company has around 750 service centres for phones across the country, he said.
 The company want to manufacture everything in India.
 “But we need certain volumes to start manufacturing and you have to do a return-on-Investment analysis.
 If that is favourable, we would want to set up local factories for everything here,” he said.The company has expanded to five big warehouses and 26 smaller ones in India, he said.
 To a question, he said Chandigarh is one of the biggest centres for the company in north India.
 “As per GFK, Xiaomi holds 40.3 per cent market share in Chandigarh’s offline smarphone market for January 2018,” he said.